 In reality, it is a defect in the development of the breast and is detected when the patient has reached puberty, when it is clear that the volume of one breast is different from that of the other.
 It can also occur after a breast excision, after a tumor and on other occasions in surgeries that have been performed incorrectly, e.g. in breast augmentations in which one prosthesis is larger than the other.

-It normally takes two to three hours, depending on the degree of asymmetry of the breast.
-Prostheses of different sizes almost always have to be put in place, and sometimes a breast has to be reduced or moved up when one breast is higher up than the other or sags.
+It normally takes from two to three hours, depending on the degree of asymmetry of the breast.
+Prostheses of different sizes almost always have to be put in place, and sometimes one breast has to be reduced or lifted up, in case if the other one is higher or sags.

-Yes, in many cases the correction can be performed simply with fat, while in other cases it can be done helping the placed prostheses to better complete the symmetry of the breasts.
+Yes, in many cases the correction can be performed simply with fat, while in other cases it is used to help the placed prostheses to correct better the asymmetry of the breasts.

 Normally after one or two weeks, depending on the type of work and the procedure performed.